bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 sayName.apply(author, food)
 ```

-This is exactly what `apply()` does, it's the same as `call()` but instead of passing in the individual food items, we can just pass them in as a complete array and then calls the function.
+This is exactly what `apply()` does, it's the same as `call()` but instead of passing in the individual `food` items, we can just pass them in as a complete array and then call the function.

 ## Bind()

-The final way to explicitly bind is to use the bind function, `bind()` is almost identical to `call()` but with one difference, instead of calling the function right away, it simply returns a new function with the required binding, let's take a look at an example.
+The final way to explicitly bind is to use the `bind()` function, `bind()` is almost identical to `call()` but with one difference, instead of calling the function right away, it simply returns a new function with the required binding, let's take a look at an example.

 ```javascript
 const sayName = function(food1, food2, food3) {